Francisco María Castro: Biography

 Castro was a corporal in the artillery company of Presidio of San Francisco.
 He married María Gabriela Berreyesa (1780–1851) of the Berreyesa family on February 16, 1795.
 The two made their home in San José and produced thirteen offspring between 1796 and 1824.
 After serving as alcalde and in other public offices, Castro was granted Rancho San Pablo in 1823 by Governor Luís Antonio Argüello.
-The land had previously been grazing land for cattle belonging to the Mission San Francisco de Asís, but was secularized by the new Mexican republic.
-He and his family moved to the rancho some time after 1824.
+The land had previously been used for grazing cattle belonging to the Mission San Francisco de Asís, but was secularized by the new Mexican republic.
+He and his family moved to the rancho after 1824.

-He died on December 21, 1831 at San Pablo, California.
+He died on December 21, 1831, at San Pablo, California.
 His sons Víctor Castro and Juan José Castro were the grantees of Rancho El Sobrante in 1841.
 Castro Street, Castro Creek, the Castro Rocks, Castro Point, Castro Cove and Castro Ranch Road in Richmond are named after his family.